nattofriends/suikoden/README.md

-sua-manage
+suikoden
 ==========

-sua-manage is a tool to manage single-use aliases, automatically updating nginx and bind configurations.
+suikoden is a tool to manage single-use aliases and applications, automatically updating nginx and bind configurations.

 Requirements
 ----